FREQUENTLY ASKED QUESTIONS (AND ANSWERS)

 I am concerned about COVID19, what safety measures are in place?

 There is nothing more important to us than your safety and that of our drivers and our wider community.

-Our vehicles are cleaned and disinfected at the end of each shift, driver change or transit over 30 mins.
-Additional disinfectant and sanitisation procedures have been implemented including cleaning and sanitising of common touch surfaces after each transit as well as social distancing measures.
+Vehicles are cleaned and disinfected at the end of each shift, driver change or transit.
+Disinfectant and sanitisation procedures are in place including cleaning and sanitising of common touch surfaces after each transit as well as social distancing measures.

-All drivers have also undergone training in hand hygiene practices as well as COVID19 Hygiene awareness, undergo daily health checks and are not permitted to drive if unwell.
+All drivers wear face masks, have undergone training in hand hygiene practices as well as COVID19 Hygiene awareness.
+Our drivers are fully vaccinated (double jab) undergo daily health checks and are not permitted to drive if unwell.

 More about our COVID19 safety measures can be found